dima-brook/w3f_application/xpdiem.md

 12. We run the two bytecodes in the Ethereum testnet.
 13. If both the smart contracts run in the testnet and produce the same result - the concept is proved.

+The above process is automated and can be reproduced on any machine.

 #### Expected obstacles:
 For efficiency in EVM higher order bits of types narrower than 256 bits, e.g. uint24 may be ignored or cleaned shortly before writing them to memory or before comparisons.
 This means, before comparison or saving higher order bits must be “manually” cleaned.

 In the Move language the code is divided into scripts and Modules.
 When scripts are compiled to the bytecode they become straightforward opcodes, however, modules can be recursively called from the scripts or from the other modules.
 Thus, modules deserialisation is much more complex and also requires recursiveness to retrieve the content of all the functions or data stored in different parts of the stack.